aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 2. Unzip it into one of the potential target folders

-It's you choice whether to install in into a folder associated with a particular version or the version agnostic folder.
+It's your choice whether to install in into a folder associated with a particular version or to the version agnostic folder, making it available to all suitable versions of Dyalog.

+You must install into a folder `SatrtupSession/`.
+Where that folder lives depends on your operating system.
+The following examples are for 18.2 64-bit:

 ### Windows

 ```
-C:\Users\<⎕AN>\Documents\Dyalog APL 19.0 Unicode Files\StartupSession\    ⍝ 32-bit
+C:\Users\<⎕AN>\Documents\Dyalog APL 18.2 Unicode Files\     ⍝ 32-bit
-C:\Users\<⎕AN>\Documents\Dyalog APL-64 19.0 Unicode Files\StartupSession\ ⍝ 64-bit
+C:\Users\<⎕AN>\Documents\Dyalog APL-64 18.2 Unicode Files\  ⍝ 64-bit
-C:\Users\<⎕AN>\Documents\Dyalog APL Files\StartupSession\                 ⍝ version agnostic
+C:\Users\<⎕AN>\Documents\Dyalog APL Files\                  ⍝ version agnostic
 ```

-Once the folder `Tatin/` is in place, any newly started version of Dyalog comes with the user command `]Tatin.*`.
+Once the folder `StartupSession/Tatin/` is in place, any newly started version of Dyalog comes with the user command `]Tatin.*`.

 ### Linux

 ```
-/home/<⎕AN>/dyalog.190U32.files ⍝ 32-bit
+/home/<⎕AN>/dyalog.182U32.files  ⍝ 32-bit
-/home/<⎕AN>/dyalog.190U64.files ⍝ 64-bit
+/home/<⎕AN>/dyalog.182U64.files  ⍝ 64-bit
 /home/<⎕AN>/dyalog.files         ⍝ version agnostic
 ```

 Note that your intended target directory might not exist yet.

-Once the folder `Tatin/` is in place, any newly started version of Dyalog comes with the user command `]Tatin.*`.
+Once the folder `StartupSession/Tatin/` is in place, any newly started version of Dyalog comes with the user command `]Tatin.*`.

 ### Mac OS

 ```
-/Users/<⎕AN>/dyalog.190U32.files ⍝ 32-bit
+/Users/<⎕AN>/dyalog.182U32.files  ⍝ 32-bit
-/Users/<⎕AN>/dyalog.190U64.files ⍝ 64-bit
+/Users/<⎕AN>/dyalog.182U64.files  ⍝ 64-bit
 /Users/<⎕AN>/dyalog.files         ⍝ version agnostic
 ```

 Note that your intended target directory might not exist yet.

-Once the folder `Tatin/` is in place, any newly started version of Dyalog comes with the user command `]Tatin.*`.
+Once the folder `StartupSession/Tatin/` is in place, any newly started version of Dyalog comes with the user command `]Tatin.*`.

-I> Note that there is no point in having a function `Run.aplf` in place with 18.0 and 18.2: only in 19.0 did Dyalog add that feature.
+I> Note that there is no point in having a function `Run.aplf` in place with 18.0 and 18.2: only in 19.0 did Dyalog add the feature the a function `Run.aplf` will be loaded and executed as part of Dyalog's bootstrapping procedure.
 In earlier versions such a function is loaded but not executed.

 As a side effect of executing any of the Tatin user commands the Tatin API will become available via `⎕SE.Tatin`.

-I> If you want the Tatin API to be available right from the start: this is discussed under "[Initializing Tatin](#)".
+If you want the Tatin API to be available right from the start: this is discussed next.

 ## Initializing Tatin